danielbodnar/awesome-stars/BY-LANG.md

 - [katanaml/sparrow](https://github.com/katanaml/sparrow) - Data processing with ML and LLM
 - [pchunduri6/rag-demystified](https://github.com/pchunduri6/rag-demystified) - An LLM-powered advanced RAG pipeline built from scratch
 - [swirlai/swirl-search](https://github.com/swirlai/swirl-search) - Swirl is open-source software that uses AI to simultaneously search multiple content and data sources, finds the best results using a reader LLM, then prompts Generative AI, enabling you to get answer
-- [llmware-ai/llmware](https://github.com/llmware-ai/llmware) - Providing enterprise-grade LLM-based development framework, tools, and fine-tuned models.
+- [llmware-ai/llmware](https://github.com/llmware-ai/llmware) - Unified framework for building enterprise RAG pipelines with small, specialized models
 - [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language
 - [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.
 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.